developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/samples/barcode1/index.md

 * DataWedge (built-in all Zebra devices) is running on the device.

 ##Using This Sample
-1. Launch the sample app.
+1. [Download](https://github.com/Zebra/samples-datawedge), build, and launch the sample app.
   ![img](datacapture1-0-mini.png)

 2. View the DataWedge version installed on the device.